nevsnode/gordon/README.md

 ```

 Then create a configuration file.
 You'll probably just want to copy the example file and name it `goophry.config.json`.
-Change the fields in the file acordingly and deploy in the same directory as the generated binary.
+Change the fields in the file accordingly and deploy it in the same directory as the generated binary.

 Take a look at the section [Configuration](#configuration) to understand the meaning of all fields.